• Skip to Content

 Electives

-Select three to five from the following examples, including at least one course focused on literature before 1900 and one course focused on poetry or poetics:
+Select three to five literature courses of your choice, including at least one course focused on literature before 1900 and one course focused on poetry or poetics.
+Literature courses offered in the original language are, of course, eligible.
+Examples include:

 LITR 2070